Ikit24/Web_scraper/README.md

 Balance sheet information
 Cash flow information

+Saves data to an Excel spreadsheet.

 Disclaimer: The data of the website is outdated but I couldn't find a site which allows scraping.

-Saves data to an Excel spreadsheet